pic(1) — Linux manual page

 command allows the values of pic variables to be passed to

 the formatter.
-Thus,
+For example,

 .PS